-Use a well-secured thin cotton sheet that won’t work loose and cover your baby’s face or get entangled during the night, or a low tog cotton sleeping bag for younger babies rather than nylon bedding.
+Use a well-secured thin cotton sheet that won’t work loose and cover your baby’s face or get entangled during the night.
+A low tog cotton sleeping bag for younger babies can also work, rather than nylon bedding.
 They will absorb sweat rather than leave the sleeper covered in a film of moisture.

 6. Keep your child well hydrated.

 Like adults, babies and young children need to drink plenty of fluids to avoid becoming dehydrated.
 The NHS advises that if you’re breastfeeding your baby, you don’t need to give them water as well as breast milk.
 However, they may want to breastfeed more than usual.
 If you’re bottle feeding, as well as their usual milk feeds, you can give your baby cooled boiled water throughout the day.
 If your baby wakes at night, they’ll probably want milk but if they’ve had their usual milk feeds, try cooled boiled water as well.